 10.3 Transfer Pricing

 In Section 10.2 I discussed how service departments support production departments.
 Sometimes production departments support each other.
 If a production department produces a part that is used by a subsequent production department, it is often important to set up a transfer price.

-Transfer prices are the price that’s charged (at least in the books) by one production department for an input to another production department within the company.
+Transfer prices is the price that is charged (at least in the books) by one production department for an input to another production department within the company.